 Franchises have business models that have been tested and have already proven themselves to be effective and so this increases your chances of success.
 Because of their history of proven success, getting a franchise business loan is easier than getting a loan to start an independent business.
 Taking on a franchise is a lower risk way of going self-employed.

 Ex-primary school teacher, Deborah Salsbury, left teaching to set up her own tutoring franchise, The Reading Doctor, and appeared on the front cover of Franchise World in March 2020.
+In the following podcast, she talks about how she built her franchised business using her passion and relentless drive to ensure reading success for all.

 There are many other franchises available, including English and maths tutoring, science education franchises, computer education franchises and others.